cjacker/opensource-toolchain-ch32v/README.md

 A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can also support program WCH CH32V103/307, please have a try yourself.

+## wlink programming

+TODO

 ## OpenOCD programming

-CH32V103/203/208/305/307 use a proprietary debugging interface named 'RVSWD' (similar to SWD) and requires a special (but not expensive) usb adapter named 'WCH-Link' or 'WCH-LinkE' to program/debug. it was implemented in WCH forked OpenOCD as 'wlink' interface.
+CH32V103/203/208/305/307 use a proprietary debugging interface named 'RVSWD' (similar to SWD) and requires a special (but not expensive) usb adapter named 'WCH-Link' or 'WCH-LinkE' to program and debug. it was implemented in WCH forked OpenOCD as 'wlink' interface.

 At first, WCH private-forked OpenOCD is close sourced and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).
 Later (2022-03), the [private-forked OpenOCD](https://github.com/kprasadvnsi/riscv-openocd-wch) is opensourced by the request of opensource developers, but no update after that, and it can not support ch32v003 which released later.

-When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it need a 'WCH-LinkE' adapter instead old 'WCH-Link', 'WCH-Link'(without E) adapter can not support this 1-wire debugging interface and the old version forked OpenOCD can not support WCH-LinkE.
+When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it need a 'WCH-LinkE' adapter instead old 'WCH-Link', 'WCH-Link'(without E) adapter can not support this 1-wire debugging interface and the old version forked OpenOCD can not support WCH-LinkE and ch32v003.

 Another developer got the updated WCH OpenOCD sources and create [this OpenOCD fork](https://github.com/karlp/openocd-hacks/), this fork is able to support the 1-wire SDI interface. but as reported by some users, it can not support WCH-LinkE r0 1v3.
-I create a [openocd fork](https://github.com/cjacker/wch-openocd), and add WCH-LinkE r0 1v3 and maybe future version support.

-**Build and Install WCH OpenOCD:**
+I put the latest source of WCH OpenOCD [here](https://github.com/cjacker/wch-openocd).
+It rename 'wlink' interface to 'wlinke', cleaned up various warnings, and can support all known WCH-LinkE debuggers and works with all known CH32V/L/X series MCU.

+If it is outdated in future, please contact support@mounriver.com to request the latest sources of WCH OpenOCD.

+**Installation:**

 ```
 git clone https://github.com/cjacker/wch-openocd
 cd wch-openocd

-./configure --prefix=/opt/wch-openocd --program-prefix=wch- --enable-wlink
+./configure --prefix=/opt/wch-openocd --program-prefix=wch- --enable-wlinke --disable-ch347 --disable-linuxgpiod --disable-werror

 make
 sudo make install
 ```
 After installation finished, add '/opt/wch-openocd/bin' to PATH env.

-**Use prebuilt WCH official OpenOCD:**

-The latest WCH linux toolchain is v1.92.1 and a lot of changes happened, for example, 'wlink' OpenOCD interface renamed to 'wlinke', and it can support adjust speed now.
-Since it is still neither opensourced nor upstreamed, I have to put the binary release in this repo, you can download and use it as you like.

 **Programming:**